WXKB: History

 The station first signed on in 1975 as WRCC.
 Originally it was powered with 3,000 watts as a Class A station.
 It has since boosted its power to 100,000 watts as a Class C station.
 WRCC carried a classical music format.

 The station had several format changes throughout the years.
 From 1981 until 1984, the station ran an easy listening, middle of the road (MOR) format.
 From 1984 until 1990, it played adult contemporary music.

 In 1990, its call sign was changed to WAKS.
 The frequency moved one notch to 103.7 FM and it began running a classic rock format.
-This lasted until 1993, when the station returned back to its 103.9 frequency, changed its call sign to WXKB, and it flipped to CHR hits.
+This lasted until 1993, when the station returned to its 103.9 frequency, changed its call sign to WXKB, and it flipped to CHR hits.
 This was shortly after competitor 96.9 WINK-FM dropped CHR for hot adult contemporary during the same year.